House of Lanza

 Lanza are an Italian noble family that originated in Sicily in the 15th century.
 Derived from a cadet branch of the Lancia family, barons of Longi, it represents one of the major dynasties of the Sicilian aristocracy.

-Over the centuries, this family was at the top of political and economic power on the island, having its exponents held the highest institutional, civil and military positions in the Kingdom of Sicily.
+Over the centuries, this family was at the top of political and economic power on the island, with its exponents holding the highest institutional, civil and military positions in the Kingdom of Sicily.
 After the eldest branch of the Princes of Trabia became extinct in the first half of the 20th century, the Lanza Branciforte family is represented by the collateral line of the Princes Lanza of Scalea.

 History

 The proven founder of the family was Blasco Lanza (1466-1535), a lawyer from Catania belonging to a cadet branch of the noble Lancia family of the Barons of Longi.
 He became a feudal lord with the acquisition of the land of Trabia, in the Val di Mazara (1498), and of the barony of Castania, in the Val Demone (1507), both possessions received in dowry jure uxoris.
 On the land of Trabia he was investitured with the title of baron with a privilege given by King Ferdinand II of Aragon on 14 November 1509, made executive on 11 June 1510.
 He was twice a deputy of the Kingdom of Sicily (1508 and 1514) and royal councilor from 1517.